jimhigson/oboe.js-dissertation/main/main.md

 For the time being any functionality which is not included may be implemented by registering a more permissive selection and then further filtering programmatically from inside the callback.
-Patterns of programmatic filtering which arise from real use can later mined and added to the selection language.
+Patterns of programmatic filtering which arise from use in the wild can later mined and added to the selection language.

 Detecting types in JSON
 -----------------------

-As seen in the 'all books' example above, identifying sub-trees according to their categorisation as higher-level types is an intuitive abstraction to support.
+As seen in the 'all books' example above, it is intuitive to support identifying sub-trees according to a categorisation by higher-level types.
 JSON markup describes only a few basic types.
 On a certain level this is also true for XML -- most nodes are either of type Element or Text.
 However, the XML metamodel provides tagnames; essentially, a built-in